 As I have said before, not only am I a detail-oriented person, but I am also good at seeing the “big picture” and how the details make up the big picture.
 So I am used to focusing on little things and big things, sometimes at the same time.
 What I am not always so good at is taking time to APPRECIATE the little things in my life as they are happening and the bigger things for which I can be grateful.
 I’m so busy thinking about everything that needs to be done that I often forget to stop and take in the little things like the number of times in a day that my one son usually tells me he loves me or that he cleaned up something without me having to ask for a change.
 Today I thought about how much I appreciate that my mom always remembers to call and see how a doctor’s appointment went or if one of us is feeling better.
-My kids are all very capable of doing well in school and keeping up on their assignments with very little prodding or help from me.
+My kids are all very capable of doing well in school, and they are decent people overall with pretty good heads on their shoulders and who have surrounded themselves with great friends.
 That’s something to appreciate but is often overlooked.

 I think about these things at the end of the day when my brain is more calm, but I have to remind myself every so often to live in the moment and not think about the next thing that needs to get done or not let my mind wander to thinking about a conversation I had earlier, for example.
 I sometimes reflect back on the day and wish I had made more of an effort to just relish what was going on around me or enjoy a positive moment with one of my kids a little longer before asking them to get something else done.